County Health Departments

 The OSDH Public Health Laboratory (PHL) is responsible for the technical oversight of laboratory operations at 95 County Health Departments (CHDs) located throughout Oklahoma.
 By law (Clinical Laboratory Improvement Act of ’88 or CLIA), all laboratories performing clinical testing must be registered with the Centers for Medicare and Medicaid Services (CMS).
 All CHD laboratories in Oklahoma operate under a single, multi-site CLIA Certificate (ID#37D0888677), which is held by the Director of the OSDH PHL.
 This certificate should be displayed prominently at each CHD testing facility.
 CLIA certificates expire every 2 years.

 As mandated by CLIA, laboratories conducting moderate or high complexity testing are required to participate in proficiency testing (PT) for certain tests they perform.
 The only moderately complexity testing performed at CHDs is the Wet Prep procedure.
-All other testing is waived and by regulation does not require PT.
+All other testing is waived and by regulation does not require PT; however, PT can be use to assure quality of such testing.
 The OSDH PHL sends 3 PT challenges per year, in the form of slide sets, to all CHD personnel who perform wet preps.
 A pass of 80% is set for each challenge.
 Personnel with 2 failed PT challenges in a row must participate in remedial wet prep training.

 As mandated by CLIA, each CHD laboratory is subject to Quality Assurance Review to evaluate and document laboratory performance.
 Technical staff in the Field Laboratory Operations (FLO) section at the PHL help assure optimum quality of laboratory services at CHDs by conducting periodic announced, on-site quality assessments, including equipment performance, record-keeping, and personnel training.
 These assessments are conducted by FLO personnel using a Quality Assessment Checklist.
 On the basis of these assessments, FLO may recommend changing current laboratory practices or may provide additional in-service training for CHD personnel, as deemed necessary.